The Four Bandhas in Yoga: Meaning, Purpose, and Benefits

 In yoga theory, Jalandhara bandha is said to cause a temporary bind that stops the flow of sensation and sensory inputs to the brain.
 For this reason, it is used to achieve pratyahara or turning the senses inward.
 We won't get into the details as we've covered them in the 8 Jalandhara Bandha Benefits Supported by Science.

 Also Read: Jalandhara Bandha or Throat Lock in Yoga – How to, Benefits, and Precautions

 2. Abdomen Lock or Uddiyana bandha

-Regularly practice of Uddiyana bandhas has many benefits.
-It has a positive effect on the adrenals, Solar Plexus energy center, and organs located in navel region.
+Regularly practice of Uddiyana bandha has many physiological and energetic benefits.
+Primarily, it has a positive effect on the adrenals, Solar Plexus energy center, and organs/glands located in navel region.
 While many pursue Uddiyana bandha for a toned stomach, it also tones the sympathetic nervous system.

 Also Read: Uddiyana Bandha in Yoga Abdomen Lock – How to, Benefits, and Precautions

 Mula bandha, also called the Root Lock, is a yoga technique of contracting the cervix or perineum during yoga breathing while sitting in Siddhasana (Accomplished Pose).
 It is done in conjunction with pranayama, activated during internal breath retention.
 Although uncommon, the root lock can be applied during external breath retention.

 In Mula bandha, we contract the anal sphincter, preventing the dissipation of prana energy from the pelvic floor.

 "Mula bandha is often described as holding your pee mid-stream,” say Yogi Hansraj.
 "It is similar but not identical to doing the Kegel exercise.
 To apply the root lock, a yogi must learn to contract and lift muscles between the genitals and anus (perineum) during breath retention.